New Releases

 In October, 2010, Howard Williams conducted the Budapest Symphony in a program of three works by Zádor: Aria and Allegro, Hungarian Capriccio, and Csárdás Rhapsody; and, by Miklos Rozsa, Sinfonia Concertante.
 The first of two such performances took place in Pécs; the second in Budapest.
 A recording of five works by Zádor was released on Naxos in 2012.
 The Budapest Symphony, this time conducted by Mariusz Smolij, again played Aria and Allegro, Hungarian Capriccio, and Csárdás Rhapsody, as well as A Children’s Symphony and Five Contrasts for Orchestra.

-In the decade since the first volume was recorded, six more have been made, all performed by the Budapest Symphony and conducted by Mariusz Smolij.
+Since the first volume was recorded a dozen years ago, seven more have been made, all performed by the Budapest Symphony and conducted by Mariusz Smolij.
 Almost all of the composer’s works for large orchestra are represented in this series, as well as chamber music and works for solo instrument.
 (Track lists and reviews can be found on this website in the Concert Music section under Recordings.)
-An eighth volume, planned for 2023, will include a concerto written for accordion, a piano quintet, and several of the composer’s songs.

 Mariusz Smolij